huibschoots/huibschoots.github.io/_posts/2025-11-29-how-should-we-test-this-part5-test-strategy.markdown

 12. What’s Fun to Do?
     Start starting with something you feel like doing.

-Another list which is worth mentioning here is the[FIBLOTS mnemonic](https://scott-barber.blogspot.com/2011/09/model-workloads-for-performance-testing.html){:target="_blank"}.
+Another list which is worth mentioning here is the [FIBLOTS mnemonic](https://scott-barber.blogspot.com/2011/09/model-workloads-for-performance-testing.html){:target="_blank"}.
 Scott Barber created it years ago: it was created for use in performance testing, but it works in any form of testing.

 - **Frequent**: Common application usage
 - **Intensive**: i.e. Resource-heavy activities